 Launch the ART

-There are many ways to successfully start an ART, and there’s no specific timeline for the readiness activities we described in the last article.
+There are many ways to successfully start an ART, and there’s no specific timeline for the readiness activities described in the last article.
 However, experience has shown that the easiest and fastest way to launch an ART is through the ART Quickstart approach, as illustrated in Figure 1.

 - Day 1 – 2 – The Agile team big room training takes place, as described above.